falseywinchnet/FFTR/README.md

 # FFTR
-Code and explanations for the Fourier Residual Transform
+Code and explanations for the Short Time Fourier Residual Transform

-The Fourier Residual Transform is difficult for me to explain.
+The Short Time Fourier Residual Transform is difficult for me to explain.
 I am not a accredited mathematician, I am not a certified engineer.
 I was exploring different ways to improve time and frequency resolution.
 I thought about impulse chains and how they must work.